 DIY Bath Salts: Energizing Bathtub Teabags Recipe

 I like using buds, flowers, leaves, and herbs in my bath.
 However, the disadvantage is cleaning up the bath afterward of the buds, etc. The answer: reusable tea bags.
-You can fill the bags with citrus peels, buds, and leaves; soak them in your bath and get the same amazing benefits without the hassle of a messy bathtub to clean-up at the end.
+You can fill the bags with citrus peels, buds, and leaves; soak them in your bath and get the same amazing benefits without the hassle of a messy bathtub to clean-up.

 - ¼ cup whole oats (dissolves oil on the skin)